 More Information

-Around 20% of families in Oklahoma homeschooled at the peak of the pandemic.
+Around 20.1% of families in Oklahoma homeschooled during the height of the pandemic (Fall 2020).

 1907 Legalized